marjan3/math-2d/README.md

 ## Future changes

-- label position of point 2d is too close to point 2D
 - undo/Redo is a bit clunky
-- can't drop a vector or point into the first quarter
 - implement other math operations
 - improve code, separation of concerns, single responsibility, reduce duplication, maybe event buss
 - always expand Inspect accordions